melentye/andrey-melentyev.com/src/2017-09-12_my-ml-learning-path.md

 become interested in computer vision.

 To summarize, I don't think my learning path was the most optimal one.
 What would I do differently if I were to start over?
-Well, for one thing I'd mix in more practice and real-life projects in between the online courses and books.
+Well, for one thing, I'd mix in more practice and real-life projects in between the online courses and books.
 And make sure to apply all the [best practices for learning](https://www.coursera.org/learn/learning-how-to-learn?utm_source=blog).
-I also recommend checking [The Open Source Data Science Masters](http://datasciencemasters.org/) and [Will Wolf's somewhat unorthodox approach](http://willwolf.io/2016/07/29/my-open-source-machine-learning-masters-in-casablanca-morocco/) for finding time to learn.
+I also recommend checking [The Open Source Data Science Masters](http://datasciencemasters.org/) and [Will Wolf's somewhat unorthodox approach](http://willwolf.io/2016/07/29/my-open-source-machine-learning-masters-in-casablanca-morocco/) to finding time to learn.
 Have an advice for fellow machine learning learners?
 Drop me an email and I will make sure to incorporate it.